In-Person School Tours

 Guided tours of the Carlos Museum are interactive, adaptable, and aligned with the Georgia Standards of Excellence.
 Highly trained docents facilitate inquiry and discussion around artwork, allowing students to be active participants in their own learning.
-Our tours foster skills such as observation, analysis, and communication and encourage students to be flexible and critical thinkers.
+Our tours foster skills such as observation, analysis, and communication and encourage students to be critical thinkers.

 How to Schedule a Tour